Last updated: 08 February 2022

 - SIM cards have different formats: Standard SIM (15 x 25mm), Micro SIM (12 x 15mm), Nano-SIM (8.8 x 12.3mm), embedded SIM or eSIM (5x6 mm and 1 mm thick).

-ISO/IEC 7816 is an international standard related to electronic identification cards with contacts, especially smart cards, managed jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+ISO/IEC 7816 is an international standard for electronic identification cards with contacts, especially smart cards, managed jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

 ISO/IEC 14443 defines the standard for contactless cards.